leotorrez/modding/guides/hunting.md

 include = ..\..\..\gui_collect-main\include\auto_generated.ini
 ```

 Before you generate the ini however, be sure to fill the IB hash sections.
-Afterwards, once the generated ini file is added somewhere the \*\*MI will be load it, press `F10` to update the configs.
+Afterwards, once the generated ini file is added somewhere the \*\*MI will need to load it; press `F10` to update the configs.

 ::: info
 If you find yourself having to press `F10` a lot while dumping or making a mod, you may encounter a pretty long delay each time.
 To speed up the load time, if the slowness is due to many shaders being loaded, you can enable the shader cache in `d3dx.ini`.